by Hoala Greevy Founder CEO of Paubox

 - Zoho Campaigns

-Of the remaining prominent email marketing vendors, we found three that will sign a BAA:
+Of the remaining prominent email marketing vendors, we found four that will sign a BAA:

 As a quick recap, it’s important to keep in mind that when it comes to HIPAA Compliant Email, there are two high-level HIPAA requirements to keep in mind: